maarten-pennings/WordClock/README.md

 itself can be stored anywhere, but most people store it in the Arduino directory (thus `C:\Users\Maarten\Documents\Arduino\` for me).

-As an alternative to building the binary yourself, there is also a complete binary [release](sketches/WordClockFull/release).
-You still need to flash that.

 ### Normal operation